wp-plugins/custom-facebook-feed/README.txt

 5. Adding the shortcode to a widget

 == Changelog ==

+= 1.3.3 =
+* New: Added support for events - display the event details (name, location, date/time, description) directly in the feed
+* Fix: Links within the post text are now hyperlinked
+* Tweak: Added additional methods for retrieving feed data

 = 1.3.2 =
 * Fix: Now using the built-in WordPress HTTP API to get retrieve the Facebook data